axelvaindal/CSSUtils/README.md

 `<div class="full-wth full-hgt full-min-wth full-min-hgt"></div>`

-Full width or full height provide a 100% width or height to elements.
+Full width and full height provide a 100% width/height to elements.

 All border classes start with brd- .
 You can set border width, using brd- plus the Xp value, Xp being the width in pixel.